 "I also recommend periodically doing diagnostics throughout your study plan to figure out how the practice is affecting your score and what you need to focus on," says Andrea.
 "Being able to go into the test room and feel like ‘I've done this and I know what my score range is going to be’ will help you get through the test with minimal nerves."

-Preparing for the GMAT or GRE not only ensures that you are ready for the exam, it also helps you brush up on study skills that will help you succeed in a rigorous MBA program, such as the Evening & Weekend Berkeley MBA, Full-time MBA, and Berkeley MBA for Executives Programs.
+Preparing for the GMAT or GRE not only ensures that you are ready for the exam, it also helps you brush up on study skills that will help you succeed in a rigorous MBA program, such as the Evening & Weekend Berkeley Haas MBA, Full-time MBA, and Berkeley Haas MBA for Executives programs.

 "An MBA program requires a variety of both quantitative and non-quantitative skills,” says Berkeley MBA lecturer Gregory LaBlanc.
 “But quantitative skill isn't always about the ability to perform certain mathematical operations.
 It’s also about the ability to think analytically,"